-It involves the removal of the excess fatty tissue using vacuum suction.
+Liposuction involves the removal of excess fatty tissue using vacuum suction.
 This technique is mostly used when the breasts contain excessive fat.

 This involves the removal of glandular tissue through surgery to reduce the size of the male breasts and enhance the chest contours.

 Preparation for Gynecomastia Surgery

 Preparation for any surgery, including gynecomastia, surgery is a critical step and the success of the study to a certain extent depends on the preparedness.